top of page

 Micromanaging versus effective delegating

-The time you spend executing these steps will reduce the need for you to micromanage.
+The time you spend executing these steps will reduce your need to micromanage and increase your comfort in delegating.
 Allowing you to dedicate more of your time to activities that bring you greater fulfillment, are more strategic, and generate sustainable growth for your organization.

 In his book Good to Great, author Jim Collins highlights the importance of having the right people in the right seats on the bus.
 This is essential to the success of any company.
-As a leader, your most important role is to surround yourself with talented people that can help you accomplish your company’s goals.
+Your most important role as a leader is to surround yourself with talented people who can help you accomplish your company’s goals.

-Picking the right person to do a task is important.
+It is important to pick the right person to do a task.
 You want to identify someone with the will and skill necessary to succeed.
-If you currently do not have someone on your team that has the desired skill, then your focus has to be on adding additional people to your team or developing the skills of a current member that has the potential to grow in capabilities.
+If you currently do not have someone on your team who has the desired skill, then your focus has to be on adding additional people to your team or developing the skills of a current member who has the potential to grow in capabilities.
+Remember, team members do not have to be employees.
+Hiring contract workers, virtual assistants, or consultants are all great ways of expanding the capabilities of your team.

 Define the task